Social Media Demographics: The Surprising Identity Of Each Major Social Network

 Here are some of our surprising findings:

-- Facebook still skews young, but the older demographic is growing quickly, and higher-income households are also getting on board.
-In addition, a huge share of Facebook’s audience is international.

-- Instagram: Instagram’s user base is heavily dominated by women, something that has more often been associated with Pinterest.

-- Twitter has a surprisingly young user population for a large social network, and in terms of household income, Twitter is fairly equally represented across income brackets.
+- Twitter has a surprisingly young user population for a large social network — 27% of 18 to 29-year-olds in the U.S. use Twitter, compared to only 16% of people in their thirties and forties.

 - LinkedIn is international and skews toward male users.

-- Pinterest is dominated by tablet users, and skews heavily toward women.
+- Pinterest is dominated by tablet users.
+And, according to Nielsen data, 84% of U.S. Pinterest users are women.

-- Tumblr is strong with teens and young adults interested in self-expression, but it’s not especially popular with those in higher income brackets.
+- Tumblr is strong with teens and young adults interested in self-expression, but only 8% of U.S. Internet users with incomes above $US75,000 use Tumblr.

 In full, the special report: